Ursula Goodenough

-Ursula W. Goodenough (born March 16, 1943) is a Professor of Biology Emerita at Washington University in St. Louis were she engaged in research on eukaryotic algae.
-She authored the textbook Genetics and the best-selling book The Sacred Depths of Nature, now in its second edition, and has presented the paradigm of the Religious Naturalist Orientation and the Epic of Evolution in numerous venues around the world.
-She contributed to the NPR blog, 13.7: Cosmos & Culture, from 2009 to 2011.
+Ursula W. Goodenough (born March 16, 1943) is a retired Professor of Biology Emerita at Washington University in St. Louis, where she researched on eukaryotic algae.
+She authored the textbook Genetics and the best-selling book The Sacred Depths of Nature and speaks regularly about religious naturalist orientation and evolution.
+She contributed to the NPR blog 13.7: Cosmos & Culture from 2009 to 2011.

 She currently serves as president of the Religious Naturalist Association.
+In 2023, she was elected to the National Academy of Sciences.

-Background
+Background and Education

-Goodenough, daughter of Erwin Ramsdell Goodenough and Evelyn Goodenough Pitcher, earned a B.A. in Zoology from Barnard College in 1963, an M.A. in Zoology at Columbia University in 1965 and a Ph.D. in Biology at Harvard University in 1969.
+Goodenough, daughter of Erwin Ramsdell Goodenough and Evelyn Goodenough Pitcher, was born on March 16, 1943, in New York City.
+She earned a B.A. in zoology from Barnard College in 1963, an M.A. in zoology at Columbia University in 1965, and a Ph.D. in biology at Harvard University in 1969.
+From 1963 to 1964, she was a Eugene Higgins Fellow at Columbia University and later became an NIH Pre-Doctoral Fellow at Columbia and Harvard in 1964–1969.
 She was an assistant and associate professor of biology at Harvard from 1971 to 1978 before moving to Washington University.
 She wrote three editions of a widely adopted textbook, Genetics.
-She served as president of The American Society for Cell Biology in 1984–1985, was elected to the Cellular and Developmental Biology section of the American Academy of Arts and Sciences in 2009, was elected a Fellow of the American Society for Microbiology in 2013 and was awarded a Doctor of Letters Honoris Causa by the Meadville School of Theology in 2022.
+She served as president of the American Society for Cell Biology in 1984–1985, was elected to the Cellular and Developmental Biology section of the American Academy of Arts and Sciences in 2009, was elected a Fellow of the American Academy of Microbiology in 2013 and was awarded a Doctor of Letters Honoris Causa by the Meadville School of Theology in 2022.
 Since 2013, Goodenough has been listed on the Advisory Council of the National Center for Science Education.

 Goodenough joined the Institute on Religion in an Age of Science (IRAS) in 1989 and has served continuously on its council and as its president for four years.
 She has presented papers and seminars on science and religion to numerous audiences, co-chaired six IRAS conferences on Star Island, and serves on the editorial board of Zygon: Journal of Religion and Science.

 Family

-Goodenough has written that women balancing the demands of raising children and developing a career need to understand that they can do both.
+Goodenough has written that women who are balancing the demands of raising children and developing a career need to understand that they can do both.
 She says that realizing that a child's development is influenced by many people in their lives other than their mother has helped her achieve both her personal and professional goals.
-She is the mother of five children: Jason, Mathea, Jessica, Thomas, and James.
+She is the mother of five children born in 1970, 1974, 1980, 1982, and 1985, respectively, and she has 9 grandchildren.